 - If You Decide a Service Dog is Right For You

 - Where Can You Get a Service Dog in Ontario?

 - How to Find an Ethical, Reputable Organization

 - Emotional Support Animals

 Service Dogs and Related Definitions

 The service dog Ontario information is here.
-There seems to be usually a lot of confusion around Service Dog labels.
+There seems to be a lot of confusion around Service Dog labels.

 Let’s go through some common terms and what they actually mean.

 The differences are important.
 Certain dogs are allowed certain privileges and others aren’t.